-Giving birth requires an incredible output of a mother’s physical, emotional, and spiritual resources… and what better way to nourish her back to her full glory than with delicious, comforting soup recipes cooked up with her postpartum recovery in mind?
+Giving birth requires an incredible output of a mother’s physical, emotional, and spiritual resources.
+And what better way to nourish her back to her full glory than with delicious, comforting soup recipes cooked up with her postpartum recovery in mind?

 The food tree or meal train approach is an excellent means of providing nourishing meals for new parents who are just getting into the groove of caring for a little one.
 Those sleepless nights and hours of acclimating aren’t always conducive to making their own healthy, home-cooked meals.

 These three perfected postpartum soups (by Anni Daulter) are unique, delicious, and extra nourishing for the postpartum recovery period.
 While you may think holding Baby long enough for the Mama to get a shower is the greatest gift (and it is pretty good), by preparing one of these soups, you’ll be helping replenish her body with the nutrients she needs to get onto the business of caring for her baby.

 “No one with a dust rag or pan of lasagna will be turned away…”